Jonesboro, Arkansas: History

-The Bell House is one of twelve Jonesboro sites listed on the National Register of Historic Places.
+The Bell House is one of 12 Jonesboro sites listed on the National Register of Historic Places.

 During the late 19th century, the city tried to develop its court system and downtown infrastructure.
 Shortly after the city was named county seat, the highest point in Jonesboro was identified and a courthouse was planned for construction.
 This was delayed for several years, for the locals did not want to ruin their deer hunting.
 The first courthouse was finally completed but was destroyed by a fire in 1869.
 A store across from this site was rented and used as a courthouse.
 It was destroyed in an 1876 fire.
 Another building was constructed on the same site, but it fell to a fire in 1878, a major one that destroyed most of downtown Jonesboro.
 Soon afterward, another courthouse was constructed; it was replaced by the present courthouse in 1934.

 The St. Louis Southwestern Railway, known as the Cotton Belt Railroad was constructed through Jonesboro, with its tracks passing just north of the center of the city.
 During the first train's journey, it became stuck and supplies had to be carried into town.
 It connected St. Louis to points in Arkansas and Texas.
 Other major railways began to construct tracks to and from Jonesboro, including the St. Louis–San Francisco Railway and Missouri Pacific Railroad.
 Some of the rail companies still own and use the tracks that run through Jonesboro.

 The city set up the Jonesboro School District in 1899.
 In 1900, St. Bernard's Regional Medical Center was established by the Olivetan Benedictine Sisters.
-The Grand Leader Department Store, the first department store in the city, was opened in 1900.
+The Grand Leader Department Store, the first in the city, was opened in 1900.
 Woodland College and two schools within the Jonesboro School District were opened in 1904.
 Arkansas State College (now Arkansas State University) was established in 1909, a year in which the first horseless carriages were driven in the city.
-There is a recording on a Sanborn Fire Insurance Map dating back to March 1897 of a Presbyterian Church existing at the corner of Church St. and Monroe, and a Christian church located at the corner of Union and Huntington Ave.
+A recording on a Sanborn Fire Insurance Map dates back to March 1897 of a Presbyterian church existing at the corner of Church St. and Monroe, and a Christian church located at the corner of Union and Huntington Ave.
 Other early churches of the city were started in the 1910s.
 First Baptist Church was founded in 1911, and First Methodist Church in 1916.